GrandpaScout/Figura-NBTExtractor/README.md

 [Configuration](#configuration)
 [Other Information](#other-information)
 ***
 &nbsp;
+# What's New?
+The extractor now accepts a `-f` flag to allow you to extract an Avatar NBT file *anywhere* and not just the cache.
+It can also be used to quickly extract a file without having to enter a UUID.
+Using this flag will skip all file selection steps and go straight to extraction.

+See [Running](#running) for more info.

+&nbsp;
 # What Is This?
 This is a tool used for extracting the source model, texture, and script from a compressed NBT